 - Make sure not to break electrical cords or to let them get crushed beneath furniture.

 - Unplug electric appliances when you are away from home for a long time.

 Installing a residential fire alarm

-- Portable fire extinguishers are available in different sizes, from large types to small, light ones for residential use.
+- Portable fire extinguishers are available in different sizes, from types containing a large amount of extinguishing agents, to smaller, lighter types.
 It is important to know how to handle the extinguisher properly so that you can use it efficiently in a real situation.

 - The extinguishers should be regularly inspected and placed where anyone can see and use them when necessary.
 When choosing a location for an extinguisher, avoid humid and/or sunny places and make sure it stands securely.

-- Used/old extinguishers cannot be collected by your local authority as regular trash.
+- Used/old extinguishers cannot be collected by your local authority.
 If you have a malfunctioning or unwanted extinguisher, contact the store where you bought it or its manufacturer for inspection or disposal.

-- You may participate in a local fire drill or at a class provided by the Tokyo Fire Department's Bosaikan (disaster prevention center) to experience the actual use of the extinguisher.
+- You may participate in a local fire drill or at a class provided by the Tokyo Fire Department's Bosaikan (Life Safety Learning Center) to experience the actual use of the extinguisher.